davep/braindrop/README.md

 "best" way to make use of Raindrop (AKA how I like to use it); but where possible I want to keep it quite general so it will be useful to anyone.

+> [!NOTE]
+> Braindrop isn't designed as a thin client for the Raindrop API; it isn't a
+> terminal-based browser that does all the work on the server.
+It is
+> designed to download your data if it looks like it's newer on the server,
+> and then work locally, sending updates back to the server.
+>
+> If you have a *huge* Raindrop collection then this might not be the tool
+> for you.

 ## Installing

 ### pipx